niklasburgard/WAnova/README.md

 + ***Welch's ANOVA***: Perform Welch's ANOVA based on summary statistics (mean, standard deviation, sample size).
 + ***Games-Howell Post Hoc Test***: Conduct the Games-Howell post hoc test for multiple comparisons after Welch's ANOVA.
-+ ***Effect Size Calculations:***: Calculate adjusted omega squared effect sizes for Welch's ANOVA using different methods (Hays, Kirk, Carroll & Nordholm).
++ ***Effect Size Calculations:***: Calculate adjusted omega squared effect sizes for Welch's ANOVA using different methods ("AnL","Kirk","CaN").

-*Note: Traditional omega squared assumes homogeneity of variance (e.g. uses unweighted variances and sums of squares calculated by traditional ANOVA), whereas adjusted omega squared accounts for unequal variances by using weights.
-This adjustment reflects the design of Welch's ANOVA and provides a more reliable measure in such cases.
+***Note***: Traditional omega squared assumes homogeneity of variance, using parameters calculated in a traditional ANOVA with unweighted means.
+There are three methods—Kirk ("***Kirk***"), Carroll and Nordholm ("***CaN***"), and Albers and Lakens ("***AnL***")—to estimate omega squared using summary statistics, all of which yield the same result when based on unweighted means.
+When applying parameters derived from Welch's ANOVA, the ***Kirk*** and ***CaN*** methods produce an adjusted omega squared that reflects the weighted means from the F-statistic but do not account for the corrected within-group degrees of freedom associated with those weighted means.
+The ***AnL*** method further adjusts omega squared to incorporate these corrected degrees of freedom, aligning with the design of Welch's ANOVA and providing a more accurate measure, making it the preferred approach.

+***References:***
+***Welch, B. L. (1951)***.
+On the comparison of several mean values: an alternative approach.
+Biometrika 38.3/4, 330-336.
+Hays, W. L. (1973).
+Statistics for the social sciences (2nd ed.).
+Holt, Rinehart and Winston, 486.
+***Games, P. A., & Howell, J. F. (1976)***.
+Pairwise Multiple Comparison Procedures with Unequal N’s and/or Variances: A Monte Carlo Study.
+Journal of Educational and Behavioural Statistics, 1, 113-125.
+***Kirk, R. E. (1996)***.
+Practical significance: A concept whose time has come.
+Educational and Psychological Measurement, 56(5), 746-759.
+***Carroll, R. M., & Nordholm, L. A. (1975)***.
+Sampling characteristics of Kelley's epsilon and Hays' omega Educational and Psychological Measurement, 35(3), 541-554.
+***Albers, C., & Lakens, D. (2018)***.
+When power analyses based on pilot data are biased: Inaccurate effect size estimators and follow-up bias.
+Journal of Experimental Social Psychology, 74, 187–195.

 ## Usage

 ### Parameters

-welch_anova.test(levels, n, means, sd, effsize = "Hays")
+welch_anova.test(levels, n, means, sd, effsize = c("AnL","Kirk","CaN")
 games_howell.test(levels, n, means, sd, conf.level = 0.95)

 ***levels***